 TWO MODES: OLSN provides two kinds of help: help for learning to recognize words, and help for learning to understand words.

 MODE 1: Using OLSN to help recognize words:

 1- Click word, 2 – Watch while listening, 3 – Try to read word again, 4 – Repeat as needed

-Step 1: Whenever learners are reading and hit a word that they don’t immediately recognize, they should click or touch it.
-Clicking on the word will cause the PQ App to pop-up and show them the word in a small blue box.
+Click as Needed!
+Whenever your child hesitates trying to read a word they should click it.
+Clicking on a word causes OLSN to pop-up with the word in its small blue box.
 If the word has a lot of letters, the word will appear broken into smaller and more easily readable parts.
-To see what I mean, click on the following word: segmented.
+For example, click on the following word: segmented.

-Step 1: Whenever they recognize a word but don’t know what it means, they should click the word to open the PQ Pop-Up App (just like they would for a word they don’t recognize).
+Step 1: Whenever your child encounters a word that they don’t know the meaning of, they should click the word to open OLSN (just like they would for a word they don’t recognize).

 Step 3: If English is their primary language, they should click on the Dictionary or Synonym button to see the words definitions.
 If English is not their primary language, they should click on the Translator button to see translations in their language.
 Note: if the Translator is not set to their primary language, click on the Translator Menu button to select it.

-Important Note: Learners can click on any word in the dictionary, synonyms or roots reference panel (for example “embarrassing” below), and the PQ Pop-Up will help them read (recognize and understand) the word.
+Important Note: Your child can click on any word in the dictionary, synonyms or roots reference panel (for example “embarrassing” below), and OLSN will help them read (recognize and understand) the word.

 Now that you know how to use OLSN’s two modes, practice with some of the words included in the table below.
 Once easy for you, show your child how to use OLSN: “click, watch while listening, try to read it again, repeat as needed”.
 Once your child is using OLSN to work out unfamiliar words, have them click on the Word Explore button and use the Reference Panel to get help for understanding words.
 Keep practicing together until your child is able to use OLSN to help them recognize and understand any word they encounter.